 Most worms in cats are contracted through eating live prey.
 The major exceptions are the roundworm Toxocara cati (which can infect kittens in their mothers womb, or even through the milk) and the tapeworm Dipylidium caninum (spread by fleas).
 As a result, even cats who do not hunt are potentially at risk from worms.
 So, what types of worming products are available?

-(1) Herbal and homeopathic remedies.
-The effects of herbal treatments are weak and unpredictable, while there is no evidence that homeopathic products work at all.
+(1) The effects of herbal treatments are weak and unpredictable, while there is no evidence that homeopathic products work at all.
 As a result, we don’t recommend these products for worm control.

-(2) Over the counter pet shop and supermarket tablets.
-These often do kill some worms, but tend to be relatively weak drugs, in low concentrations.
+(2) These often do kill some worms, but tend to be relatively weak drugs, in low concentrations.
 Yes, they’re cheap, but they don’t often work terribly well.
 They also tend to be big, bulky tablets that need to be pushed down your cat’s throat!

-(3) Vet and Pharmacy only worming tablets and liquids.
-The tablets usually contain a mixture of ingredients to kill all the major worm groups, and are generally both safe and effective; while the liquids kill roundworms and are very safe for young kittens.
+(3) The tablets usually contain a mixture of ingredients to kill all the major worm groups, and are generally both safe and effective; while the liquids generally kill roundworms and are very safe for young kittens.

-(5) Prescription-only Spot-On products.
-There are a number of different spot-on wormers.
+(5) There are a number of different spot-on wormers.
 Some just do worms, while others will also kill fleas, mites, and sometimes other parasites; however, most of these combination medications only kill roundworms, not tapeworms too.
 They can only be purchased from us, or with a veterinary prescription.

 Kittens need regular worming against roundworms, but we tend not t worry so much about the other types.
 From 3 to 9 weeks, they should be wormed roughly every 14 days; and then monthly until six months old.
 Remember to choose a product that is safe for small kittens, though.